joshuaflanagan/pr-check/README.md

 On the App Settings page, go to OAuth & Permissions

-Scroll down to Scopes and add:
+Scroll down to User Token Scopes and add:

 ```
 reactions:write # under Reactions